influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.8/guides/high-availability-etcd.md

     parent: Guides
 ---

-Create a high-availability (HA) Chronograf cluster using etcd as a shared data store.
+To create a high-availability (HA) Chronograf cluster using etcd as a shared data store, do the following:

-## Install etcd
+## Install and start etcd

 1. Download the latest etcd release [from GitHub](https://github.com/etcd-io/etcd/releases/).
    (For detailed installation instructions specific to your operating system, see [Install and deploy etcd](http://play.etcd.io/install).)
 2. Extract the `etcd` binary and place it in your system PATH.
-3. Start etcd (before starting Chronograf).
+3. Start etcd.

-## Start Chronograf with etcd
+## Start Chronograf

 To start Chronograf using etcd as the storage layer, use the following command: